- SPORT:

-Para skier Alana Nichols was no stranger to the Paralympics.
-She earned a gold medal at Beijing 2008 as a member of the U.S. Women’s Wheelchair Basketball Team that defeated Germany 50-38 in the gold-medal game.
+U.S. Paralympic Alpine skier Alana Nichols earned a gold medal at Beijing 2008 as a member of the U.S. Women’s Wheelchair Basketball Team, defeating Germany 50-38 in the gold-medal game.
+Nichols trained as a Para alpine skier after Beijing and dedicated her time to making history.

 She won gold medals in the women’s downhill and giant slalom sitting events.
 Nichols became the first U.S. female Paralympian to win a gold medal in the Summer Games and the Winter Games.